-before taking HIST 231.
-Courses, numbered 300 or above, that provide the opportunity to fulfill the research requirement will be designated in the Course Schedule each semester.
-Electives in History, as approved by advisor, 300-level or above, totaling 24 hours, distributed among the history of the United States, Europe, and other areas of the world (such as Africa, Asia, Latin America, and the Middle East), with at least 6 hours in each of these areas, 9 hours in one of these areas, and 3 hours in pre-1750 history (with no 0 restriction as to area of the world chosen). ..........24 HISTORY BACHELOR OF SCIENCE SOCIAL Semester Hours SCIENCE Liberal Studies Program Requirements ........32-57 OPTION I As approved by the advisor: POL 161 American National Government . . . . . . .
-3 262 American State & Local Government . . . .
-3 POI.
-Elective in Sociology, Anthropology, or Psychology . . . . . .
-3 OPTION II 15 hours in ONE other discipline, as approved by Bachelor of Science Requirements .................6 At least six hours of quantitative or formal reasoningbased course work as approved by advisor from the areas of sciences, mathematics, statistics, computer science, social science, and logic.
-MAJOR REQUIREMENTS ......9 HIST 231 Introduction to History and HIST Capstone Experience HIST \History majors must take HIST 231 before completing six hours of 300 level or above course work in History. \\Students may not enroll in a research designated course before taking HIST 231.
-Courses, numbered 300 or above, that provide the opportunity to fulfill the research requirement will be designated in the Course Schedule each Electives in History, as approved by advisor, 300 level or above, totaling 24 hours, distributed among the history of the United States, Europe, and other areas of the world (such as Africa, Asia, Latin America, and the Middle East), with at least 6 hours in each of these areas, 9 hours in one of these areas, and 3 hours in pre-1750 history (with no
+Students may not enroll in a research designated course before taking HIST 231.
+Courses, numbered 300 or above,

+22 that provide the opportunity to fulfill the research require- ment will be designated in the Course Schedule each semester.
+AREA OF C EAST ASIAN S As approved by 0 1 Electives in History, as approved by advisor, 300 level or above, totaling 24 hours, distributed among the history of Chinese or Japa Directly related hours I. the United States, Europe, and other areas of the world (such as Africa, Asia, Latin America, and the Middle East), (At least one co 63 with at least 6 hours in each of these areas, 9 hours in one of these areas, and 3 hours in pre-1750 history (with no restriction as to area of the world chosen) Japan; not more arranged.)
+0 LATIN AMERI 0 Electives to Total Directly related రు HISTORY BACHELOR OF SCIENCE total 15 hours (Not more thar SOCIAL Semester Hours arranged.)
+SCIENCE Liberal Studies Program Requirements .41-62 Missouri Statute Requirement .1-3 Required Support .15 OPTION I MAJOR IN The degree offe Bachelor of Scie minor or requir major.
+The prog other majors.
+Elective in Geography The Justice Sys of the Sciences addition to pre edge base.
+This OPTION II 15 hours in ONE other discipline, as approved by of the courses a advisor faculty teaching program seeks material in the Bachelor of Science Requirements At least six hours of quantitative or formal reasoning-based course work as approved by advisor from the areas of sci- ences, mathematics, statistics, computer science, social sci- The mission of ment the mission this, a Justice S ence, and logic reflective of the MAJOR REQUIREMENTS33HIST231Introduction to History and BS degree requ ences emphasis Historiography More specifical Capstone Experience component is i of each student HIST 400 Senior Seminar 9 History majors must take HIST 231 before completing six hours of 300 level or above course work in History.
+To achieve the s the Justice Syst 1.
+To provide s for rewarding Students may not enroll in a research designated course before taking HIST 231.
+Courses, numbered 300 or above, that provide the opportunity to fulfill the research require- ment will be designated in the Course Schedule each semester.
+To provide si tion for entry To make stud and thus bet concerns of a Electives in History, as approved by advisor, 300 level or above, totaling 24 hours, distributed among the history of the United States, Europe, and other areas of the world (such as Africa, Asia, Latin America, and the Middle East), with at least 6 hours in each of these areas, 9 hours in one of these areas, and 3 hours in pre-1750 history (with no restriction as to area of the world chosen) crime and ou crime and ou For the facul program of s participation For the facul to provide a specialized a Electives to Total